 SOPs from the developer:

-- The developer wants to offload his inventory to generate cash flow for construction hence will be more flexible and adjusting with price, payment plan, inventory so that a practical solution is made available for the buyer to make a decision
+- The developer wants to offload his inventory to generate cash flow for construction hence will be more flexible and adjust with price, payment plan, and inventory so that a practical solution is made available for the buyer to make a decision

 - Prices are not expected to increase in the short term so the home buyer can actually strike a good deal

-- Homebuyer will be in a position to buy inventory closer to the city center in the budget which he had allocated
+- The homebuyer will be in a position to buy inventory closer to the city centre in the budget which he had allocated

 SOPs from BANKS